Book 1: The Evil Princess

 Author L. M. Warren Says…

 “Princess Mary Melancholy I expect to be a very polarizing character.
 I often write antagonistically and take underdog viewpoints whenever possible.
-Protagonists that are sometimes difficult to sympathize with.
 Mary is a fairy tale princess burdened with self-doubt, which makes her a bit of an anti-feminist.
 But she represents the constant struggle to find your self-respect and confront your greatest fears, even when you are surrounded by people who don’t believe in you.
 Every princess leaves in the shadow of Fen Mein I, the Female Goddess, the paragon of politically correct and ideally perfect feminism.

 I think Mary in many ways represents the archetypical singing fairy tale princess that we’ve seen many times before in animated movies like ANASTASIA.
 The tragedy of her, her closetedness and depression, is similar to Laura Brown from THE HOURS.
 But her facades on the outside, built for other people, are socially awkward comedic figures: ALL IN THE FAMILY’S Edith Bunker, FRIENDS’ Phoebe Buffay and even THE OFFICE’s Michael Scott.
 The suffering complex and her will to sacrifice her happiness for the well-being of others is a trait of GANDHI.
 In many ways, I feel Mary is an extension of myself, or maybe the person we all fall short of becoming, because of tempers, our pride and our thirst for revenge.”